-Although this isn’t a blog about Spinal Muscular Atrophy per se, SMA affects every aspect of our lives.
-I created this page to share Fulton’s and Teddy’s back stories, links to my most recent posts about SMA, (visible under the SMA Category ), and links to SMA resources.
+Although this isn’t a blog about Spinal Muscular Atrophy and special needs parenting per se, SMA affects every aspect of our lives.
+I created this page to share Fulton’s and Teddy’s back stories, links to my most recent posts about SMA and special needs parenting, (visible under the SMA Category ), and links to SMA resources.

 For a quick background on this neuromuscular disease I recommend starting with my post Seven Things You Should Know About SMA.

-If you are the parent of an child with SMA, or other serious medical condition, feel free to email me with any questions or just to vent.
+If you are the parent of a child with SMA, or other serious medical condition, feel free to email me with any questions or just to vent.
 I understand!
 I’ve been there!
-It would be my pleasure to correspond with you: kellymantoan(at)gmail(dot)com
+It would be my pleasure to correspond with you.